-WVR's fourth annual club race took place on Sunday, November 20, 2022.
+WVR's fifth annual club race took place on Sunday, November 19, 2023.
 The Central Florida Legends race event offers three distances: a marathon; a half marathon; and a 5K.
 All of the races take place on our beautiful mixed-use trails here in Volusia County with a start/finish at my beloved local park Gemini Springs.
-The park was closed for over a month since Hurricane Ian hit us at the end of September; it reopened only the Thursday before race day.

 I volunteered for the inaugural event in 2019, and ran the 5K virtually.
-I participated in person this year for the 5K.
+Last year I participated in the 5K in person.
+A lot of this recap is pilfered from the 2022 Fountain of Youth post, as it was a similar fun experience.

 Training & Goals

-I chatted with some friends and loafed around until the marathon started at 7AM.
-More loafing until the half marathon runners began a half hour later.
-I took off my sweatshirt and stowed my bag just before the 5K started at 8AM.
-It was 57°F with cloudy skies as I crossed the start line.
+I chatted with some friends and loafed around until the half marathon started a half hour later.
+At 8AM it was time for the 5K to start.
+It was 64°F with clear skies as I crossed the start line.

 The course runs right by the road to my house, close to where the water stop was just into the second mile.
 I'm on this trail multiple times a week but I rarely go in the other direction.